- Chalk line

 Control the Dust

-There's no getting around it: Busting up concrete is a dirty job.
-Shut down your furnace or central air conditioning while you're working, and cover all return air vents until you're finished cleaning up.
+There’s no getting around it: Busting up concrete is a dirty job.
+Shut down your furnace or central air conditioning while you’re working, and cover all return air vents until you’re finished cleaning up.
 Instead of covering your furnishings with plastic, move everything out of the area and drape plastic from the ceiling to create an isolated workspace.
 If you have an unfinished ceiling, be sure you run the plastic up into every joist space.
 Set a fan in the window to exhaust the heavy dust while you run the jackhammer.
 And wear a dust mask and hearing protection.
+Check out more ways to protect your home during remodeling projects.

 Bust Up the Floor